- Brand name

 - you are allergic to the active ingredient or any of the inactive ingredients mentioned at the end of this leaflet under Product Description.
 Symptoms of an allergic reaction may include skin rash, fever, wheezing, swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing.

-- you are also taking cilostazol.
-Check with your doctor or pharmacist if you are taking cilostazol.
-This medicine will be affected by Omeprazole Sandoz.
+- you are also taking medicines such as atazanavir or saquanavir that are used to treat viral infections such as HIV.
+Check with your doctor or pharmacist if you are taking these medicines.
+These medicines may be affected by Omeprazole Sandoz.

-- any medicine containing a proton-pump inhibitor e.g. esomeprazole, lansoprazole and rabeprazole.
+- you are taking any medicine containing a proton-pump inhibitor e.g. esomeprazole, lansoprazole and rabeprazole.

 - you are pregnant or breastfeeding, unless permitted by your doctor.
 It is not yet known if it is safe for you to take this medicine while you are pregnant.
 It may affect your developing baby.
 It is also not yet known if this medicine passes into breast milk if you are breastfeeding.
 Ask your doctor about the risks and benefits involved in taking Omeprazole Sandoz while pregnant or breastfeeding.